 Returning to the New Deal itself, none of the textbooks provide coverage of the contributions of local government to the New Deal.
 The most extraordinary omission is New York City-how Fiorello LaGuardia and Robert Moses seized the opportunity provided by federal funds to make New York the urban showcase of the New Deal.
 But neither do they mention George Earle's "Little New Deal" in Pennsylvania.
-This absence also makes it impossible to understand the Republican's choice of Alf Landon as presidential candidate in 1936-he is variously described as "moderate" or "progressive", but the textbooks' structure precludes analysis of the basic point that Landon's policy as governor of Kansas was part of a spectrum of local responses to the New Deal, Democratic and Republican, and that the Republican Party's choice of Landon as their candidate for president in 1936 reflects that nuanced local history.
+This absence also makes it impossible to understand the Republicans' choice of Alf Landon as presidential candidate in 1936-he is variously described as

-&lt;sup>29 United States History and Geography refers to the "1920s managerial revolution" without mentioning General Motors (476).
+United States: History and Geography, 474.
+United States: History and Geography also refers to the "1920s managerial revolution" without mentioning General Motors.
+United States: History and Geography, 476.

-&lt;sup>30 America's History: 697; Unfinished Nation: 598; United States History: 546; United States History and Geography: 531.
+America's History: 11, 697; The Unfinished Nation, 598; United States History, 546; United States: History and Geography, 531.